subject

 If a moving object collides with a stationary object of equal mass and sticks to it, what happens to their speed after the collision?

-If two objects collide in an isolated system, the total momentum before the collision is ______ the total momentum after the collision.
+If the total momentum before a collision is 12 kg·m/s, what must the total momentum be after the collision (assuming no external forces)?